zipvilization/Zipvilization/world/solumworld/index.md

 > **What does Zipvilization look like right now?**

-SolumTools makes the state understandable.
+SolumTools translates the state.

-SolumWorld makes the world visible.
+SolumWorld makes that state visible as a world.

 → **[Explore SolumTools](/world/solumtools/)**